Eta Crucis

-Eta Crucis (η Crucis) is a solitary star in the southern constellation of Crux.
-It can be seen with the naked eye, having an apparent visual magnitude of 4.14.
-Based upon parallax measurements, η Crucis is located at a distance of 64 light-years.
+Eta Crucis is a solitary star in the southern constellation of Crux.
+Its name is a Bayer designation that is Latinized from η Crucis and abbreviated Eta Cru or η Cru.
+This star can be seen with the naked eye, having an apparent visual magnitude of 4.14.
+Based upon parallax measurements, η Crucis is located at a distance of 64 ly.
 The system made its closest approach about 1.6 million years ago when it achieved perihelion at a distance of roughly 26 light years.

-This is an F-type main sequence star with a stellar classification of F2 V. It has 151% of the Sun's mass, 185% of the Sun's radius and shines with 6.9 times the luminosity of the Sun from its outer atmosphere with an effective temperature of 6,830 K.
+This is an F-type main sequence star with a stellar classification of F2 V. It has 151% of the Sun's mass, 185% of the Sun's radius and shines with 6.9 times the luminosity of the Sun from its outer atmosphere with an effective temperature of 6,830 K. It is 1.63 billion years old with a high rate of spin, showing a projected rotational velocity of 46 km/s.

 Eta Crucis has a pair of visual companions.
 Component B is a magnitude 11.80 star located at an angular separation of 48.30″ along a position angle of 300°, as of 2010.
 Component C has a magnitude of 12.16 and lies at an angular separation of 35.50″ along a position angle of 194°, as of 2000.